Willson Contreras Player Props: Cardinals vs. Royals

 Royals Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Royals pitching staff ranks 14th in the league.
+- The Royals pitching staff is 15th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Royals' 5.19 team ERA ranks 29th across all MLB pitching staffs.
+- The Royals have a 5.10 team ERA that ranks 28th among all MLB pitching staffs.

+- Royals pitchers combine to surrender 64 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

 © 2023 Data Skrive.
 All rights reserved.